Yuan-Ru-Lin/yuan-ru-lin.github.io/content/blog/inference-mle/index.md

 ---
-title: Inference — Maximum Likelihood Estimation
+title: Inference — Maximum-Likelihood Estimation
 date: 2022-03-02
+summary: Hands-on for Maximum-Likelihood Estimation, with demonstration for confidence intervals.
 ---

 Below is the content demonstrated in the workshop held on February 25, 2022.
 It illustrates how one proceeds Maximum-Likelihood Estimation in Python and also helps you understand the concept of confidence intervals.